Aditya-Debnath/1-to-45-Codes-from-List-of-programs/README.md

 }

+46. Write a C program to delete vowels from a string.

 47. Write a C program to check subsequence.

 48. Write a C program to remove spaces, blanks from a string.